hypertelia/hypertelia.github.io/_posts/2021-06-22-Summer-Solstice-Stone-Circles-Ride.md

 ![desc](/img/sc/stone-circles-7.jpg)

 I descended from the fells towards Newbiggin where the route crossed a river and headed along the England Coastal Path north.
 Or rather than was the route's intention.
 In my haste to create a route, I hadn't noticed that what looked like a bridge was in fact a tidal ford running along side a railway bridge.
 A bird watcher told me it would be passable in 5 hours or so.
-I turned back and road off route in land for a while, crossing the River Esk before rejoining the route proper at Ravenglass.
+I turned back and road off route in land for a while, stopping to have a coffee and bargain reduced punnet of strawberries from a Spar, before crossing the River Esk and rejoining the route proper at Ravenglass.

 ![desc](/img/sc/stone-circles-8.jpg)